 Things to do in Nairobi in 24 hours

-Nairobi is the capital city of Kenya and lies on the Nairobi River, in the south of the country, at an altitude of 1700 meters above the sea level.
+Nairobi is the capital city of Kenya and lies on the Nairobi River, in the south of the country, at an altitude of 1700 meters above sea level.
 It’s the 4th largest city in Africa and the most populous city in East Africa, with an estimated population of 4 million people.
-Besides being the central hub of Kenya’s tourist circuits, Nairobi itself features many renowned museums, modern buildings, colourful markets, green city parks, but also place where to enjoy the African wildlife.
+Besides being the central hub of Kenya’s tourist circuits, Nairobi features many renowned museums, modern buildings, colourful markets, green city parks, and a place to enjoy the African wildlife.
 Nairobi is the only metropolis in the world that borders a natural game protected area.
 The city and its surroundings offer many exciting activities, from cultural tours to safari in the National Parks.
 Click here to find out the daily tours/activities of the city.

 We like this web platform because it features a wide choice of activities/tours.
 It is also effortless to book them through the website or app for devices: enter the city you need, and you’ll see in a while all its offers.
 After booking and setting your pick up location, you’ll immediately get the e-voucher to show at the starting time of your activity.